-For an estimate of historical flood extents, we firstly use a Global Surface Water data-set (GSW, Pekel et al., 2016)(GSW, Pekel et al., 2016), produced by the European Commission's Joint Research Centre.
+For an estimate of historical flood extents, we firstly use a Global Surface Water data-set (GSW, Pekel et al., 2016), produced 470 by the European Commission's Joint Research Centre.
 This has been produced by combining around three million Landsat images.
-From this data-set, we use a recurrence product, which gives the percentage of years that each grid-cell was inundated (at ~30 m resolution) between 1984 and 2015.
-We note that flooding is obscured by clouds in the Landsat images, and also may not be detected under dense vegetation.
-Furthermore, this data-set has sparse temporal coverage, with one valid data-point per month or less over the majority of our modeled region.
-Because of the sparse sampling frequency of this data-set, we expect it to provide a low estimate of the actual flooded extent.
-Short duration floods, particularly in small, flashy
+From this data-set, we use a recurrence product, which gives the percentage of years that each grid-cell was inundated

 Table 3.
-Kling-Gupta Efficiency (KGE) scores for mizuRoute simulations, categorized by input precipitation dataset\data-set and FUSE structure.
+Kling-Gupta Efficiency (KGE) scores for mizuRoute simulations, categorized by input precipitation data-set and FUSE structure.
 KGE scores are given for simulations with default parameters (uncalibrated), then minimum, median and maximum KGE scores from simulations with different calibrated parameter sets.
 Note, KGE scores are calculated over the rainy season (April-Oct) between 1985-2013.